mogaika/god_of_war_browser/README.md

   - Target game
     ```-gowversion 1``` for GoW I or ```-gowversion 2``` for GoW II
 - Open http://127.0.0.1:8000/ in your browser (address can be changed via ```-i Listen_IP:PORT```)
+- In 3d view you can use:
+	- `LMB` to look around.
+While holding `LMB` use `W` or `S` to move target forwards or backwards
+	- `Shift + LMB` or `MMB` to move target in horizontal plane
+	- Mouse wheel to zoom to/from target

 ## What if I want to mod the game?
 You can!
 But it is hard at this time :(